jgowler/Terraform-deploy-ArgoCD-to-AKS/README.md

 ### AKS > ArgoCD

-ArgoCD is deployed using the Helm chart available here: `https://argoproj.github.io/argo-helm` The ArgoCD module already has the Charts downloaded in case I wanted to modify the files but these files can be downloaded directly during the deployment by changing the code form this:
+ArgoCD is deployed using the Helm chart available here: `https://argoproj.github.io/argo-helm` The ArgoCD module already has the Charts downloaded in case I wanted to modify the files but these files can be downloaded directly during the deployment by changing the code from this:

 ```
 resource "helm_release" "argocd" {